smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 `Logger` interface is implemented by `LoggerImpl`.

-`LoggerImpl` use message loop thread to proxy log messages to third party (external) logger.
+`LoggerImpl` uses the message loop thread to proxy log messages to a third party (external) logger.
 `LoggerImpl` owns `ThirdPartyLoggerInterface` and controls it's lifetime.
 `LoggerImpl` provides implementation of the singleton pattern.

 ### Message loop thread in SDLLogger

-Message loop thread is needed to avoid significant performance degradation in run time as logging calls are blocking calls and might take too much time.
+Message loop thread is needed to avoid significant performance degradation at run time as logging calls are blocking calls and might take a significant amount of time.
-`LoggerImpl::PushLog` is non a blocking call.
-It will put the log message into the queue and returns immediately
+`LoggerImpl::PushLog` is a non-blocking call.
+It will put the log message into the queue and returns immediately.

 If `ThirdPartyLoggerInterface` supports non blocking threaded logging, minor changes in `LoggerImpl` can be created with `use_message_loop_thread = false`.